 I live and work in South Cambridgeshire.

-I’ve been practising both pilates and yoga for many years, starting postnatally.
-I am also an avid runner.
+I’ve been practising Pilates and yoga for many years.

-I teach classes around Cambridgeshire, online and at the village hall and for other organisations.
+I teach classes around Cambridgeshire, at my village hall and for other organisations.
 I also give 1:1 and 1:2 sessions.
 Contact me for details about these.

-I love how both transform you physically and mentally.
+I love how both can positively transform you physically and mentally.

-I am qualified in level 3 mat advanced mat Pilates and 200 hours yoga , currently looking to complete my 500 hours later this year
+I am qualified in advanced mat Pilates and 500 hours yoga

 I love Pilates